vincentwong2188/Blind-Auction/README.md

 <a name="BlindAuction"></a>
 ### 2. Blind Auction Contract
 #### 2.1 State Variables
-- Bidding end time
+- **Bidding end time**
-- Reveal end time
+- **Reveal end time**
-- State of Auction
+- **State of Auction**
-- Highest Bidder
+- **Highest Bidder**
-- Highest Bid
+- **Highest Bid**
-- Map of Ethereum Address -> all bids made by user
+- **Map of Ethereum Address -> all bids made by user**
-- Map of Ethereum Address -> all deposits and pending returns
+- **Map of Ethereum Address -> all deposits and pending returns**

 #### 2.2 Functions
-- bid : Allows user to register a bid and deposit ether for their bids
+- **bid** : Allows user to register a bid and deposit ether for their bids
-- reveal : Allows user to reveal their bids
+- **reveal** : Allows user to reveal their bids
-- auctionEnd : Register user as owner of domain after end of auction and winner determined and also refund all loser's ether
+- **auctionEnd** : Register user as owner of domain after end of auction and winner determined and also refund all loser's ether

 #### 2.3 Reasoning

 <a name="BiddingPhase"></a>
 ##### 2.3.1 Bidding Phase
-The Bidding Phase allows users to bid multiple bids so that they can hide the amount of Ether being sent to the contract which is publicly available to everyone due to the properties of a blockchain network.
-However as the bids are hashed before sending, the bids are hidden from everyone else and can only be verified in the reveal phase when the user sends the same input to generate the hash from the keccak256 hash.
-Hence during the bidding phase, all bids are hidden and the only information that is available to the public is the ether amount sent by the user.
-Hence, users can send multiple fake bids to deposit extra ether into their account to fake the true value of their bids and to top up the total deposits in their account.
+The Bidding Phase allows users to bid multiple bids so that they can hide the amount of Ether being sent to the contract, as this value is publicly available to everyone due to the properties of a decentralised blockchain network.
+Thus, instead of taking the publicly available value as the bid value of the bidder, we convert the publicly available ETH value to be the bidder's input deposit instead, and collect his actual intended bid value separately.
+As the bid values (not to be confused with the deposit values) are hashed before sending, the bids are hidden from everyone else and can only be verified in the reveal phase when the user sends the same input to generate the hash from the keccak256 hash.

+Hence, during the bidding phase, all bids are hidden and the only information that is available to the public is the ether deposit amount sent by the user.
+Hence, users can send multiple fake bids to deposit extra ether into their account to fake the true value of their bids, and to top up the total deposits in their account.
 Users can send fake bids by hashing "false" in the "real" segment of the hash.
+Here, users just have to make sure that the total sum of all deposit inputs has to be greater than or equal to the individual bid values of each bid.

+For example, a user might want to bid a bid value of 1 ETH for their domain name in the Auction House.

+The user can choose to make 2 separate bids to mask their bid.

+* First Bid: Deposit = 0.1 ETH, Bid Value = 1 ETH, Real Boolean = True (indicating that this bid is real), Secret = secretvalue
+* Second Bid: Deposit = 10 ETH, Bid Value = 20 ETH, Real Boolean = False (indicating that this bid is false, and is only used to mislead other auction viewers, and also used to deposit more eth into their bidding account), Secret = secretvalue2

+Here, the bidder's bid will successfully go through, as their total deposit of 0.1 + 10 = 10.1 ETH is larger than their actual (true) bid of 1 ETH.
+This means that the bidder would have bidded 1 ETH.
+Note that the Bid Value, Real Boolean, and Secret Values will all be hashed and sent as data to the Blind Auction Smart Contract.

 <a name="RevealPhase"></a>
 ##### 2.3.2 Reveal Phase